 Naturally, she wanted to avoid surgery and came to me for a second opinion.
 So, when I examined her legs I found exquisitely tender trigger points in her lower leg muscles.

-I’ve performed treating calf pain by treating her trigger points with acupressure, stretches and some acupuncture.
+I treated her pain by treating her calf trigger points with acupressure, stretches and some acupuncture.
 To our amazement, her pain went completely and she was able to continue playing hockey without the surgery.

-This was my very first treatment, and both me and my first trigger point patient were blown away with how well it worked.
+This was my very first treatment, and both myself and my first trigger point patient were blown away with how well it worked.